What Happens When a Community Leverages Technology to Guide a Unique Resident Experience?

 - Annual surveys

 This real-time surveying requires a technology platform that can support multiple surveys, data capture and analysis.
-Ideally, that technology has a standard set of questions designed specifically to capture your residents’ journeys in a single database and requires minimal customization.
+Ideally, that technology has a standard set of questions designed specifically to capture the resident’s journey in a single database and requires minimal customization.

-This same sophisticated technology includes built-in analysis that scores resident wellbeing on the four PARC pillars to provide actionable insights to staff.
-Each answer is analyzed and given a scientific score.
-That score is visible as a trend line or a relative score by individual, community, region or corporation.
+This same sophisticated technology includes built-in analysis that scores resident wellbeing using three indicators and provides actionable insights to staff.
+Each answer is analyzed and given a score.
+That score is visible as a trend line or a relative score by individual, community, region, or corporation.
 And that data moves with the resident from one care level to the next.

-Dashboard reporting allows staff members to drill down on specific scores and provide insights into a resident’s wellbeing.
+Dashboard reporting allows staff members to drill down on specific scores and provides insights into the best way to help a resident activate their personal vitality.
 This allows them to act quickly, when they can have the most impact and then measure that impact with the next set of questions.

-The same reporting provides a sophisticated view of the community, from resident wellbeing to satisfaction.
+The same reporting provides a sophisticated view of the community, from resident wellbeing to satisfaction to immediate needs.
 It can replace a community’s monthly, quarterly and even annual surveying tools, and provides insights and analysis much faster.

 Technology Offers Personalized Content

-While seeing PARC scores helps staff respond appropriately, it’s also important to help the residents help themselves.
-Resident Journey technology can feed actionable and relevant content to residents—through the TV—based on their PARC scores.
+While seeing Vitality Activation scores helps staff respond appropriately, it’s also important to help the residents help themselves.
+Resident Journey technology can feed actionable and relevant content to residents—through the TV—based on their scores.

-If a score indicates a resident is feeling disconnected, the Resident Journey foundation can serve up content that encourages her to join an activity.
-If the resident feels full of purpose, it will share content to encourage her to keep up the good work.
+If a score indicates a resident is feeling disconnected, the Resident Journey foundation can serve up content that encourages them to join an activity.
+If the resident believes they are utilizing their skills and strengths, it will share content to encourage her to keep up the good work.

 This technology can store hundreds of content pieces in a personalized content library and remove content when a resident has viewed it, if desired.
 This content library can even include evergreen content that is triggered by an anniversary, holiday or other common events that are important to the resident and family members.